Ting xie word lists and apps for Singapore curriculum

 Something went wrong.
 Please refresh the page and/or try again.

-How do you encourage a child to love Chinese when you don’t speak it?
+How can your child learn Chinese when you don’t speak it yourself?

-Most of my blogging is on the topic of learning Chinese in Singapore, and how my children have become fully literate and fluent (for their age) in the language, despite it not being spoken by either parent.
-If you’re in Singapore, it’s a great opportunity for your family.
+Most of my blogging is on the topic of learning Chinese and how my children have become fully literate and fluent (for their age) in the language, despite it not being spoken by either parent.
+Give it a go – it’s a great opportunity for your family.

-Here are some of my most popular posts!
+Here are some of my most popular posts on learning Chinese for kids!

 Subscribe to My Blog